-Torah, often referred to as “The Torah,” “Pentateuch,” or the “first five books of Moses,” is directly translated as “law” or “instruction.”
-These books tell the foundation story of the Israelites starting with Genesis 1-11 (pre-history), Abraham, Jacob, Joseph, and Moses.
+The Torah, often referred to as the Pentateuch or the first five books of Moses, is directly translated as “law” or “instruction.”
+These books tell the foundational narrative of the Israelites starting with Genesis 1-11 (pre-history) and followed by the stories of Abraham, Jacob, Joseph, and Moses.
 It recounts their covenant with God and their role in human history.

-Ketuvi'im means “writings,” and this subcollection includes the rest of the Old Testament, everything from Daniel to Esther, from Proverbs to Job, and more.
+Ketuvim means “writings,” and this subcollection includes the rest of the Old Testament, everything from Daniel to Esther, from Proverbs to Job, and more.
 It is here, nestled at the end of the Ketuvim, that we see Chronicles wrap up the Hebrew canon.

 A story without an ending